Chapter 2:

 And walks toward them.

-At that moment, four village hunters cross the northern stone arch:
+At that moment, four hunters from the village cross the northern stone arch:

-· The eldest carries a long bow covered in moss and a curved knife engraved with moon symbols.
+The eldest carries a long bow covered in moss, and a curved knife carved with moon symbols.

-· The young one bears a hunting blanket and whistles to call the guide crows.
+The young one carries a hunting blanket and whistles to call the guiding crows.

-· A woman in a feathered cloak sets the pace with silent steps.
+A woman with a feathered cloak sets the rhythm with silent steps.

-· The last wields a tracking staff wrapped in red threads.
+The last carries a tracking staff wrapped in red threads.

 “Is anyone hungry?”